-Yana Bagrova

-Egorov Puginsky Afanasiev & Partners (EPAM)
+Yana Bagrova Egorov Puginsky Afanasiev & Partners (EPAM)

-Yana Bagrova is an advocate in the international arbitration and litigation practice at Egorov Puginsky Afanasiev and Partners.
+Yana Bagrova is an associate in the international arbitration and litigation practice at EPAM Law Offices.
 She represents clients in international arbitration and litigation and specialises in sanctions regulation and compliance, as well as complex cross-border disputes.